The Marine 5: Battleground

 The Marine 5: Battleground is a 2017 American action film.
 It is the fifth installment of The Marine franchise and sees Mike "The Miz" Mizanin reprise his role from The Marine 3: Homefront and The Marine 4: Moving Target.
-This is the first film in the series not to be released by 20th Century Fox.
+This is the first film in the series to not be distributed by 20th Century Fox.

 Plot

-Former convict Cole and his accomplice Taylor kill the gang leader Rodrigo (Mark Acheson) in a drive-by shooting.
+Former convict Cole and his accomplice Taylor kill the gang leader Rodrigo in a drive-by shooting.
 The gang, hearing the shooting, rush out of the bar and shoots the truck, mortally wounding Taylor and injuring Cole as they drive away to the parking lot near the amusement park and makes an emergency call.
 Infuriated, the bikers begin to chase down the truck.

-Meanwhile, former marine Jake Carter (The Miz), now working as paramedic, with his partner Zoe (Anna Van Hooft), rescues a woman named Ana (Maryse Ouellet Mizanin) after a crane carrying bricks falls onto her car; she dies shortly due to loss of blood.
+Meanwhile, former marine Jake Carter, now working as paramedic, with his partner Zoe, rescues a woman named Ana after a crane carrying bricks falls onto her car; she dies shortly due to loss of blood.
 As they depart, they receive a distress call coming from the parking lot.